Tables game: Armenia

 Nardi (նարդի) is very popular among Armenians.
 The word is derived from Persian word nard (نرد).
 There are two games of Nardi commonly played:

 Short Nardi: the local name for Backgammon; same setup and rules.

 Long Nardi: A game that starts with all fifteen pieces are placed in a line on the 24-point and on the 11-point.
 The two players move their pieces in parallel directions, from the 24-point towards the 1-point, or home board.
 In Long Nardi, one piece by itself can block a point.
 There is no hitting in Long Nardi.
 The objective of the game is bearing all pieces off the board, and there is no doubling cube.

+Nardi is included in the intangible cultural heritage list of the Republic of Armenia.

 Iran

 Nard is the name for the Persian tables game.
 H. J. R. Murray details many versions of tables games; his description of modern Persian Nard has the same layout and scheme of movement as backgammon.
 He suggests that it may date back, perhaps in an older form, to 300–500 AD in the Babylonian Talmud, although others believe the Talmud references the Greek race game Kubeia.

 People in the Iranian plateau and Caucasus region, especially in Azerbaijan, Iran, Armenia, Georgia, Uzbekistan and Russia, are very fond of playing narde.
 All 15 of a player's counters are initially positioned on his own 24-point, but there is a major difference.
 One is forbidden to put his counter at a point occupied by one's opponent's counter, so there is no hitting or imprisonment in the long narde game.
 The main strategy is to secure playing "big pairs" by one's own counter and prevent as much as possible doing the same by the opponent.

-The game is known as 'Fevga' in Greece, 'Moultezim' in Turkey, Mahbusa in the Middle East and 'Ifranjiah' or Frankish in Arabia.
-It can also be spelt as 'Nard' or 'Nardi'.
+The game is known as "Fevga" in Greece, "Moultezim" in Turkey, Mahbusa in the Middle East and "Ifranjiah" or Frankish in Arabia.
+It can also be spelt as "Nard" or "Nardi".

 A version known as short narde is a simplified form of Ifranjiah.
 In Georgia, ifranjiah is played as elsewhere, but called "nardi".
 In Georgia, Armenia, Azerbaijan and Russia many experienced players also play long narde, which some see as requiring deeper strategy.

 One of the most famous narde championships is the championship of Azerbaijan – Gizil Zar – Golden Dawn.
 The winner is awarded with gold dice.

 Gul bara, sometimes referred to as "Rosespring Backgammon" or "Crazy Narde", is a tables game in which there is no hitting.